 It is obtained by adding the final rankings of a nation in all 3 events (considering the tie breaks for the first three places).
 The final rankings of the four best competitors of a nation in style are added separately in order to get national rankings (only style competitors in teams are considered for this virtual ranking).
-Then the "team style" ranking is added to the rankings in team accuracy and formation skydive.
+Then the "team style" ranking is added to the rankings in team accuracy and formation skydiving.

 Example:

 style :

 1st competitor ranks 4th place

 2nd competitor ranks 9th place

 3rd competitor ranks 11th place

 4th competitor ranks 12th place

 (5th competitor ranks 14th place)

 total 36 points, ranking 1st place

 team overall

 style 1 point

 team accuracy 4 points

-formation skydive 5 points
+formation skydiving 5 points

+1.1.1

-total 10 points, ranking 1 s t place in team overall
+total 10 points, ranking 1st place in team overall